-A recent study by Sixteen Ventures found that users who are more active in the first three days of signing up to a product have a higher chance of converting than inactive users.
+A recent study by Sixteen Ventures found that users who are more active in the first three days of signing up for a product have a higher chance of converting than inactive users.

-Your customer engagement strategy should focus on enticing free trial users to upgrade to premium accounts.
+Your customer engagement strategy should focus on enticing your active free trial users to upgrade to premium accounts.

 Personalized communication can help a lot in this process.
 If the sales representatives of your company know a customer by their name, they will feel more connected to the brand.

-Map complete customer journeys of every customer and closely monitor every potential lead at each step.
+With the right CRM software, you can map the complete customer journey of every customer and closely monitor every potential lead at each step.

-It’s a great way to gauge what they want out of it and whether they are actually finding it useful or not.
+It’s a great way to gauge what they want out of their free trials and whether they actually find your products useful.

-Customers love it when brands generate content that is interactive, creative, unconventional, and informative at the same time.
+Customers love it when brands generate content that is interactive, creative, unconventional, and informative.

 Besides, your main focus should be on the quality of content and not the quantity.
-Rather than increasing the frequency of your posts, improving the quality will definitely generate better results.
+Improving the quality will get you better results, and interactive content is one of the best customer engagement tactics.

 Apart from email marketing, a relatively newer communication channel called in-product messaging is slowly gaining popularity.

 In-product messages are highly targeted.
-They are basically messages placed directly on the product used to nudge customers to complete an already started action.
+They are basically messages placed directly on the product and are used to nudge customers to complete an already started action.